greenm01/porc/README.md

 DSP Loudspeaker-Room correction filter wizard; transfer function modeling and equalization by fixed-pole parallel filters.

-Algorithm ported to Python by Mason A. Green, based on the work of Dr. Balazs Bank: http://home.mit.bme.hu/~bank/parfilt/
+Algorithm ported to Python by Mason A. Green <mason.green@gmail>, based on the work of Dr. Balazs Bank: http://home.mit.bme.hu/~bank/parfilt/

 More details about Dr. Bank's parallel filter can be found in the papers: